terbiyelierol/terbiyelierol/README.md

 <h4>I like challenges, and I am eager to learn.
 I believe that writing code and facing the problems in hands-on projects increased my ability to solve the problems.</h4>

-<h4>My passion is to solve the problem since I know myself on the earth.
-As I continue to solve them in different part of the world.</h4>

 <h4>I am still writing poems and travelling all around the world.</h4>

 <h4>I am currently looking for opportunities in Tech and like to connect with the other devs.</h4>